 - In 1996 – FDA approved Boston Scientific’s first version of the transvaginal mesh patch.

 - Between 1996 and 2008 – Many other manufacturers used Boston Scientific’s product as a model and introduced their own transvaginal mesh products to the market, using the FDA 510(k) “fast track” approval.

 - October, 2008 – The FDA declares that over 1,000 complaints had been made over transvaginal mesh products.

-- July, 2011 – The FDA states that serious side effects of transvaginal mesh products were not rare, but were common and life altering.
+- July, 2011 – The FDA states that serious side effects of transvaginal mesh products were common and life altering.

 - January, 2012 – The FDA warned manufacturers that it was going to be conducting strict product testing on transvaginal mesh patches, which led to many companies discontinuing production of the patches.